alphagov/govuk-import-export-prototype/guidance/export-agricultural-machinery.markdown

 You must apply for your machinery to be inspected, either:

 * [online through eDomero](https://signon.defra.gov.uk/Login.aspx)
-* by [filling in this form](https://www.gov.uk/government/uploads/system/uploads/attachment_data/file/536164/form-hh36a.pdf) and send it to [your local APHA office](https://www.gov.uk/government/organisations/animal-and-plant-health-agency/about/access-and-opening)
+* by [filling in this form](https://www.gov.uk/government/uploads/system/uploads/attachment_data/file/536164/form-hh36a.pdf) and sending it to your [local APHA office](https://www.gov.uk/government/organisations/animal-and-plant-health-agency/about/access-and-opening)

 ###Fees